eesmer/LastControl/README.md

 - You can perform an audit on your local machine.
 - You can also centrally report remote servers with server setup.

-The purpose of LastControl;
+The purpose of LastControl; <br>
 To report results with automated checks and to provide useful guidance and documentation to system administrators.

 **It is compatible with the following distributions and can generate reports** <br>
 Debian, Ubuntu, Centos, RedHat, Fedora, Oracle Linux, Rocky Linux<br>